denysdovhan/bash-handbook/README.md

 Contributions are absolutely welcome and I will be grateful for any corrections or questions you can send my way.
 For all of that create a new [issue](https://github.com/denysdovhan/bash-handbook/issues).

 Thanks for reading this handbook!

+# Want to learn more?

+Here's a list of other literature covering Bash:

+* Bash man page.
+In many environments that you can run Bash, the help system `man` can display information about Bash, by running the command `man bash`.
+For more information on the `man` command, see the web page ["The man Command"](http://www.linfo.org/man.html) hosted at [The Linux Information Project](http://www.linfo.org/).

+* ["Bourne-Again SHell manual"](https://www.gnu.org/software/bash/manual/) in many formats, including HTML, Info, TeX, PDF, and Texinfo.
+Hosted at <https://www.gnu.org/>.
+As of 2016/01, this covers version 4.3, last updated 2015/02/02.

+* [Bash 3.2 Man page](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/bash.1.html) hosted at Apple's Mac Developer Library site.
+As of 2016/01, this covers version 3.2, last updated 2006/09/28.

 # License